Lavlen/sneakers-quiz/README.md

 * A small portion of the viewport at the bottom of the page on tablets when being used in the portrait position, is not covered by the whole of the page's background and leaves a white space at the bottom of the screen.

 # Deployment
-**GitHub pages provides the hosting service for the site which is deployed from the Github repository by:**
+### GitHub pages provides the hosting service for the site which is deployed from the Github repository by:

 1. Login into Github
-2.  select the repository of the project for deployment
+2. Select the repository of the project for deployment
 3. Select the "settings" option at the top and towards the right of the page
 4. Scroll down to the "GitHub pages" section
-5.  click on the link "Pages settings now has its own dedicated tab!
+5. Click on the link "Pages settings now has its own dedicated tab!
 Check it out here!"
-6.  select the drop down list box "None", select "main" then "save"
+6. Select the drop down list box "None", select "main" then "save"
 7. Fing the "GitHub pages" section again at the bottom of the page.
-8.  select the link next to the text "your site is now ready to be published"
+8. Select the link next to the text "your site is now ready to be published"

 ### Cloning the project to Gitpod